Gusinje: Demographics

-Since 1913, Gusinje has experienced many waves of immigration in the 20th century.
+Since 1913, Gusinje has experienced many waves of emigration in the 20th century.
 These have depopulated it as a result in the 21st century.
 The municipality of Gusinje reports that 18,400 people trace their origins to the town of Gusinje out of a total diaspora of ~30,000 from the Gusinje area.
 They mostly live in the US.

+Ethnicity

+According to the Statistical Office of Montenegro, based on the 2023 census, 57.1% of the inhabitants of Gusinje Municipality are Bosniaks, while the second largest ethnic group are Albanians (34.4%).

+Religion

 Sports

 The local football team is FK Gusinje, who play in the country's third tier.
 They play their home games at the City Stadium.
 The town's basketball team is KK Stršljen.